Dirk Gently's Holistic Detective Agency: Plot summary

 Michael also arrives in Cambridge to ask Reg's assistance.
 He is possessed by the ghost of an alien engineer, whose crew had left their own war-torn planet in search of another world on which to build a utopia based around the creation of music.
 When the aliens, known as Salaxalans, arrived on Earth four billion years in the past to refuel and repair their ship, the engineer failed to notice a problem in the engines of their landing craft.
 When they were started, the craft exploded, killing the entire crew and leaving their deserted mothership still in orbit.
 The ghost has spent millennia trying to set this right.
 To this end, he has possessed a number of individuals, including Samuel Taylor Coleridge, whose work he influenced.
 The curious actions of Richard, Reg, and even the Electric Monk were also caused by the ghost possessing them.
 Each subject ultimately proved unsuitable, but the engineer finally succeeded with Michael.

 Gordon realizes that he will only be able to end his ghosthood if he finishes leaving a message on Susan's answering machine.
 He stumbles across the scene of a murder, which gives him the emotional energy needed to use a phone.
 He records a message telling his sister of the crime and hangs up, which enables him to "[fall] back to his own rest and vanish".

 After Michael has walked into the poisonous atmosphere of pre-organic Earth, Richard receives a phone call from Susan.
 She has listened to Gordon's message, which informed her that the murder victim was a professional rival of Michael's, who received a job Michael thought should have been his.
 Richard realizes that the ghost lied: the aliens were intending to colonize Earth, but the accident robbed them of the opportunity.
 Michael is an acceptable host because of his willingness to go to extremes to "fix" a mistake.

 To stop the engineer, Richard, Reg, and Dirk travel to Somerset in 1797 and interrupt Coleridge at work.
-This prevents Kubla Khan (containing the necessary information on how to repair the ship) from being finished and severs the critical link between Michael and the ghost.
-Reg nevertheless still sympathizes with the engineer, and so travels back to the accident once more.
-He transports the crew off the landing craft just before the explosion and brings them to the mothership, enabling them to continue on their quest elsewhere.
+This prevents the second part of Kubla Khan from being written, which the engineer had originally influenced Coleridge to write and which contained instructions for preventing the landing craft explosion "once you knew what you were looking for."
+Reg also slips away to make "a few adjustments", and a few minutes later, a small light in the sky flares up and disappears, implying the mothership has either left or been destroyed.